How Maternity Compression Garments Help During Pregnancy and Postpartum

 Postpartum Support Garments

-This maternity compression item is the most unfamiliar to many moms.
+Many moms are unfamiliar with this maternity compression item.
 Postpartum support garments (also known as pelvic girdles) have specially designed panels to help stabilize and support loose and weak muscles.
 They are usually most beneficial when worn one week to four months postpartum.

 They do this by supporting and aligning your abdomen until your abdominal organs and muscles can do their regular jobs again.
 Many women think they are just shapewear, but true maternity compression garments are designed to assist in healing by reducing pain, increasing mobility quicker, stabilizing the pelvic floor, and even helping to heal diastasis recti.
 Further, if you’ve had a C-section, a compression garment can take the pressure off your incision while it heals.